Komfut

 Komfut or Kom-Fut (КомФут) was a short lived attempt to create a futurist group affiliated within the Vyborg branch of the Russian Communist Party (RKP(b)) in January 1919.

 The preliminary discussions out of which Komfut arose took place in December 1918.
-On 1 December Vladimir Mayakovsky and Osip Brik attended a meeting at the Viborg District Party School, where they criticised Proletkult and instead argued that only futurism sufficiently grasped both proletarian and revolutionary values.
+On 1 December Vladimir Mayakovsky and Osip Brik attended a meeting at the Vyborg District Party School, where they criticised Proletkult and instead argued that only futurism sufficiently grasped both proletarian and revolutionary values.
 Futurist books were distributed and at a second meeting on 7 December, Mayakovsky read some poetry and was well received by the audience.
-He was followed by a worker called Alexander Mushtakov who was an ardent supporter of Futurism.
+He was followed by a worker called Aleksandr Mushtakov who was an ardent supporter of Futurism.
 Iskusstvo kommuny (Art of the Commune) had just been launched by Izo-Narkompros, the visual arts department of the new People's Commissariat for Enlightenment.
-In issue 3 (22 December 1918) Mayakovsky's poem Poet rabocij appeared.
+In issue 3 (22 December 1918) Mayakovsky's poem Poet Worker appeared.

-It was set up at two meetings of the Viborg District of RKP(b) on January 13 and 19.
-Boris Kušner was elected chair.
+It was set up at two meetings of the Vyborg District of RKP(b) on January 13 and 19.
+Boris Kushner was elected chair.

-Although short-lived, the term Komfuter persisted as a term used for Futurists who espoused communist politics, whether or not they were members of the Communist Party.
+Although short-lived, the term "komfuter" persisted as a term used for Futurists who espoused communist politics, whether or not they were members of the Communist Party.